 My Beloved Wager: Essays from a Writing Practice.
 The Writer as Critic, Vol. 11.
 Edmonton: NeWest Press, 2009.
 352 pp.

-Passports for Further Travel
+Passports for Further Travel (Moure in other languages)

 O Cadoiro.
 Translated into German by Uljana Wolf.
 Berlin: roughbooks, 2016.